Operationalization

-In research design, especially in psychology, social sciences, life sciences and physics, operationalization (or operationalisation) is a process of defining the measurement of a phenomenon which is not directly measurable, though its existence is inferred from other phenomena.
-Operationalization thus defines a fuzzy concept so as to make it clearly distinguishable, measurable, and understandable by empirical observation.
+In research design, especially in psychology, social sciences, life sciences and physics, operationalization (or operationalisation) is the definition of a method to measure a phenomenon despite the phenomenon being difficult to define.
+Operationalization thus provides a practical definition of a fuzzy concept so as to make it clearly distinguishable, measurable, and understandable by empirical observation.
 In a broader sense, it defines the extension of a concept—describing what is and is not an instance of that concept.
 For example, in medicine, the phenomenon of health might be operationalized by one or more indicators like body mass index or tobacco smoking.
 As another example, in visual processing the presence of a certain object in the environment could be inferred by measuring specific features of the light it reflects.
 In these examples, the phenomena are difficult to directly observe and measure because they are general/abstract (as in the example of health) or they are latent (as in the example of the object).
 Operationalization helps infer the existence, and some elements of the extension, of the phenomena of interest by means of some observable and measurable effects they have.

 Sometimes multiple or competing alternative operationalizations for the same phenomenon are available.
 Repeating the analysis with one operationalization after the other can determine whether the results are affected by different operationalizations.
 This is called checking robustness.
 If the results are (substantially) unchanged, the results are said to be robust against certain alternative operationalizations of the checked variables.

 The concept of operationalization was first presented by the British physicist Norman Robert Campbell in his Physics: The Elements (Cambridge, 1920).
 This concept spread to humanities and social sciences.
 It remains in use in physics.